johnly17/phase2project/phase2-project/README.md

 -add delete button to Watch later shows

--figure out how to render new page routes without refreshing
+-figure out how to render new page routes without refreshing (DONE)